karsumit94/andrewholsted.github.io/_posts/2012-10-09-It-just-worked.md

 meta-description: "It's amazing the first time something works without fail."
 ---

-I want to share a brief story that happened about a month after I started learning to code.
+This story happened about a month after I really started teaching myself how to code.
 It was late one Friday night, maybe midnight or a little thereafter.
 I was making my closing rounds on the internet when I had a sudden bout of inspiration.
 I fired up my text editor, and got to work.
 By this time, I was a few rounds into my beverage of choice.
-I admit, I was being a little sloppy.
+I'll admit it, I was being a little sloppy.

 "I'll clean it up in the morning", I reassured myself.
-"I just want to try this out."
+"I just want to test this out."
 I took another drink and persevered.
 Thirty minutes later (I made that up.
 I don't know how long it was.)
 I pulled up Chrome and browsed to my local site.

 "Holy shit...
 I think it worked."